 The duration of product development processes from concept to series production is getting shorter and shorter.
 This is particularly the case in the automotive industry, where the switch to electromobility is accelerating change.
-New components and the use of lightweight construction require extensive vibration analyzes.
+New components and the use of lightweight construction require extensive vibration analysis.

-Even if components and entire component groups are increasingly and always more precisely examined for their properties by numerical simulations, real measurements on models are still required to validate these calculations.
-Non-contact measurement techniques such as laser vibrometry have the advantage that they do not influence the vibrations of the components and deliver very good results in a very short time with little effort.
+Even if components and entire component groups are increasingly and always more precisely examined for their properties by numerical simulations, experimental measurements physical objects are still required to validate these calculations.
+Non-contact measurement techniques such as laser vibrometry have the advantage that they do not influence the vibrations of the components and deliver excellent results in a very short time with little effort.

 Whatever your non-contact vibration application, be it in the wind tunnel, on the rotation test rig, in the acoustics laboratory, for experimental modal testingor for the development of components such as sensors or drives, the Optomet team will be happy to assist you in selecting the suitable vibrometry solution and implementing it.

 Aeroacoustics deals with the noise caused by the flow.
-Turbulent flows, flows through and around structures create vibrations on components.
+Turbulent flow, flow through and around structures create vibrations on components.
 These vibrations, in turn, are responsible for the generation and emission of sound waves, some of which people perceive as unpleasant.
-Ever stricter immission regulations also increase the need for a noise-reducing design.
+Ever stricter emission regulations also increase the need for noise-reducing designs.

 Noise reduction is particularly important in the aerospace and automotive industries.
-Examples of noise sources are, for example, engine noises on aircraft or wind noises on motor vehicles and high-speed trains.
+Examples of noise include, engine noises on aircraft or wind noises on motor vehicles and high-speed trains.
 As other sounds of noise are reduced or eliminated, as is apparent from the replacement of internal combustion engines in motor vehicles by electric drives, flow induced noise is perceived as more present and disruptive.

 The airborne sound is measured by microphones or entire arrays of microphones.
 However, when it comes to identifying the possible sound sources, measurement methods with better spatial resolution, such as scanning laser Doppler vibrometry, are required.